topic-embedded-products/meta-topic/README.md

 Note that "my-image" was designed to be used with DISTRO=tiny.
 It expects to run with busybox-mdev instead of udev.

-For the Miami boards, there is a miami-vice-image that can be run on the miami board using only the "Miami Vice" debugging add-on.
-This image can be loaded into RAM using JTAG and run from there, see README-JTAGBOOT for more information on how to do that.

 # Yocto